MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 As Joni Sherman you received the teams notification that a specific action to increase the organization's security posture was recommended.
 As an extended member of the security team you have the role permissions to manage the recommended action and document the solution.

-In this task, you´ll manage recommended action and document your solutions.
+In this task, you'll manage recommended action and document your solutions.

 1. Open a Microsoft Edge InPrivate window, navigate to **`https://office.com`** and sign in as **JoniS@WWLxZZZZZZ.onmicrosoft.com**.